elixir-europe/rdmkit/pages/your_problem/data_analysis.md

 ### Considerations

 There are many ways that will bring reproducibility to your data analysis.
-You can act at several levels :
+You can act at several levels:
 * by providing your code
 * by providing you execution environment
 * by providing your workflows